Brandon-Baker11/Configuring-Active-Directory/Active-Directory-Labs/WSUS.md

 In this lab we will explore some of the features that Windows Server Update Service (WSUS) has to offer.
 This includes the types of updates, how these updates are deployed to client devices, and the group of devices that will receive the update.

 ## What is WSUS?
-The **Windows Server Update Service (WSUS)** is a service that fetches updates for Microsoft operating systems and software.
-Microsoft Update is the source of these updates that are pushed to clients within the Active Directory environment.
-This process of a WSUS server getting these updates from Microsoft Update is called **Syncronization**.
+The **Windows Server Update Service (WSUS)** is a service that collects updates for Microsoft operating systems and software from Microsoft Update (synchronization).
+The servers and clients reach out to the WSUS server to check for any pending updates and the approved updates are distributed to those machines.

 ### WSUS Structure
 <p>